memgraph/docs/docs/reference-guide/temporal_types/overview.md

 ```cypher
 CREATE (:Birthdays {Arnold : date({year:1947, month:7, day:30})})
 ```

-Date properties:
-You can access individual fields of dates through their properties:
+You can access the individual fields of a date through its properties:

 name|description
 :-:|:-: